 If the battlefield straddled modern Hurst Lane, all the contemporary account ditch descriptions can be matched with physical ditches that are still present, one of which is the Malfosse.

-Before explaining our reasoning, we need to summarise the main events, which are depicted on Figure 4.
+Before explaining our reasoning, we need to summarise the main events, depicted on Figure 4.
 The brown line outlines the English camp.
-It was entirely in woodland, with Churchlands Wood to the east, Killingan Wood in the middle, Bartletts Wood to the west .
+It was entirely in woodland: Churchlands Wood to the east, Killingan Wood in the middle, Bartletts Wood to the west .
 On the morning of the battle, the English moved from their camp to the battlefield, where they established a heart shaped shield wall shown by the magenta line.
 The Normans attacked in three divisions from the south-southeast, shown by cyan arrows.
-The magenta dots depict the route the main routes the English would have fled to get to the Rochester Roman road, shown as a black line.
+The magenta dots depict the route the main routes the English would have fled to get to the Rochester Roman road which is shown as a black line.
 The white dots show possible routes that the English might have also used.
 We will return to them below.
-Please refer to our book if you are interested in more about the camps, Norman advance or the battle.
+Please refer to our book if you are interested in more about the camps, the Norman advance or the battle.

-The first three statements are linked.
+We will try to match the 11 contemporary accounts Statements listed above, as well as Tapestry scene 58, to the pits in North Sedlescombe.
+The first three Statements are linked.
 They all say or imply that the Normans fell into a pit under their own impetus.
 The next three are linked too.
 They all say or imply that the English made a stand at one of the pits, some say or imply that they pushed the Normans into a pit.
 The other Statements will be addressed individually.

 The Chronicle of Battle Abbey - “Lamentably, just where the fighting was going on, and stretching for a considerable distance, an immense ditch yawned.
 It may have been a natural cleft [hiatus] in the earth, or perhaps it had been hollowed out by storms ...” and “… this waste ground was overgrown with brambles and thistles, and could scarcely be seen in time; and it engulfed great numbers, especially of Normans in pursuit of the English.
 For, when, all unknowing, they came galloping on, their terrific impetus carried them headlong down into it, and they died tragically, pounded to pieces.
 This deep pit has been named for the accident, and today it is called Malfosse.”